ga4gh/data-security/AAI/AAIConnectProfile.md

 **Visa Assertion** -- a piece of information about a user that is asserted by a [Visa Assertion Source](#term-visa-assertion-source).
 It is then encoded by a [Visa Issuer](#term-visa-issuer) into a [Visa](#term-visa).

 <a name="term-visa-assertion-source"></a> **Visa Assertion Source** -- the source organization of
-a [Visa Assertion](#term-visa-assertion) which at a minimum includes the organization associated with making the assertion, although can optionally identify a sub-organization or a specific assignment within the organization that made the assertion.
+a [Visa Assertion](#term-visa-assertion), which SHOULD include the organization associated with making the assertion, although it MAY optionally identify a sub-organization or a specific assignment within the organization that made the assertion.

 -   This is NOT necessarily the organization that signs the Visa; it is the